kubernetes/website/content/en/docs/setup/independent/kubelet-integration.md

 on each Kubernetes master or Node.
 The kubeadm CLI tool is executed by the user when Kubernetes is initialized or upgraded, whereas the kubelet is always running in the background.

-Like any daemon process, the state of the kubelet needs to be maintained using a lifecycle management process such as an init system or process manager.
-When the kubelet is installed using DEBs or RPMs, `systemd` manages the kubelet.
-You can configure a different process management system to manage the kubelet.
+Since the kubelet is a daemon, it needs to be maintained by some kind of a init system or service manager.
+When the kubelet is installed using DEBs or RPMs, systemd is configured to manage the kubelet.
+You can use a different service manager instead, but you need to configure it manually.

 Some kublet configuration details need to be the same across all kubelets involved in the cluster, while other configuration aspects need to be set on a per-kubelet basis, to accommodate the different